What is a Farm Manager?

-This type of farm specializes in growing cultivated plants that are mainly harvested for food, clothing and fuel.
+This type of farm specializes in growing cultivated plants that are mainly harvested for food, clothing, and fuel.
 The most common crops include grain, cotton, fruit, and vegetables.
 A farm manager that works on this kind of farm is responsible for tilling, planting, fertilizing, spraying, cultivating, and harvesting crops.
-After the harvest, the farm manager will make sure the crops are properly stored and packaged for purchase.
+After the harvest, farm managers look after crop storage and the packaging process.

-This type of farm raises domesticated animals for labour purposes or to produce commodities such as fibre and food.
+This type of farm raises domesticated animals for labor purposes or to produce commodities such as fibre and food.
 Some farms may specialize in one or multiple kinds of livestock.
 Some of the more common livestock farms include cows, chickens, sheep, pigs, goats, and horses.
-The farm managers are in charge of getting the animals fed and watered, and also keeping them healthy.
-They need to make sure the barns, pens, and coops where they are kept, are in clean and liveable condition.
+Farm managers are in charge of getting the animals fed, watered, and keeping them healthy.
+They make sure the barns, pens, and coops where they are kept are in clean and liveable condition.
 They also oversee all breeding activities.

 The types of duties of a farm manager also vary according to the type of farming that is taking place.
 Some of these farming techniques include:

-Collective farming, which involves various types of agricultural production taking place within the same property.
+Collective farming involves various types of agricultural production taking place within the same property.
 Independent farms engage jointly with farming activities.
 It is also known as communal farming.

-Factory farming is also called intensive farming and is the practice of raising livestock such as cattle, poultry, and fish at higher densities than more traditional forms of agriculture.
+Factory farming, also called intensive farming, is the practice of raising livestock such as cattle, poultry, and fish at higher densities than more traditional forms of agriculture.
 The purpose is to produce the largest amount of meat, milk, or eggs possible, often pushing animals to their limits.
 This includes using chemicals and hormones to increase production.
-There are many conflicting thoughts surrounding this kind of farming, as to whether it is sustainable or ethical.
+There are many conflicting thoughts as to whether this type of farming is sustainable and ethical.

 Organic farming is on the opposite side of factory farming.
 It relies on techniques such as crop rotation, green manure, compost, and biological pest control.
 While there are many definitions of what it means to be “organic,” the idea is that food and animals are grown and raised in the most natural and ethical way possible.

 Multi-crop farming is the practice of growing more than one type of crop in the same space during a growing season.
-You can see this on a much smaller scale on small properties, in the form of vegetable gardens.
+You can see this on a much smaller scale on small properties in the form of vegetable gardens.
 There is some strategy behind this kind of farming.
-For example, planting marigolds beside tomatoes ward off some pests that are attracted to the tomatoes.
+For example, planting marigolds beside tomatoes wards off some pests that are attracted to the tomatoes.

 Vertical farming is a relatively new form of farming that entails growing plant life within a skyscraper greenhouse or on vertical surfaces.
 This type of farming takes up less land as the plants take up space vertically rather than horizontally.